 The Power and Perils of Power Washing

 Transforming a tranquil garden hose stream into a high-velocity jet blasted through a spray wand at 30 to 80 times its normal pressure is exhilarating—especially when cleaning results are instant and dramatic.
 You may leap to pressure wash all your outdoor surfaces, yet not every surface tolerates the water’s pummel.
-Terms often used interchangeably, power and pressure washing are both high-pressure cleaning processes; however, power washing delivers hot water for a more intensive deep clean, while pressure washing cleans with water at faucet temperature, tackling everyday cleaning projects well.
+Terms often used interchangeably, power and pressure washing are both high-pressure cleaning processes, which may be similar to services like that House Washing in North Canton OH; however, power washing delivers hot water for a more intensive deep clean, while pressure washing cleans with water at faucet temperature, tackling everyday cleaning projects well.
 Both methods erase heavy dirt, grime, algae and mold from your walkways, driveway, patio, deck and house, reviving your property’s shimmer and shine.
 But they can wreak havoc if used fecklessly, without vigilant caution and care.

 The physics of GPM and PSI